 Task description:

 We have just set up a new tenant representation business in Sydney, Australia.
-Owned and run by Steve and Paul, we act on behalf of tenants Ourfit outswho lease commercial propertyWe work hard to get them the best premises and the best deals from the landlords.

-To achieve this, we believe we ‘think differently’ than our larger, corporate competitors and like to approach each project from a new perspective.
+Owned and run by Steve and Paul, we act on behalf of tenants to source commercial office premises and negotiate leases.
+Our shared background in engineering and project management of fit outs provides an added layer of benefit to clients looking for high level direction from their advisor.
+We are alternative thinkers and our reputations have been built on providing very personal service.
+Our client base is strongly made up of repeat business, as well as referrals from existing clients.
+Whilst our client base has a strong leaning towards high end legal and financial services firms, our own offices are nevertheless raw and edgy in appearance, reflecting our palpable energy and our challenge to the norm.

 We have chosen the name ‘Kernel’ for our company as it describes the most vital part of a great idea.
 We would like the logo design to reflect this essence.
 The font needs to be sharp and modern.
-The colours we would consider are aqua blue/turquoise, charcoal grey, yellow or even a darkpurple.
+The colours we would consider are aqua blue/turquoise, charcoal grey, yellow or purple.
 These can be used in combination or by themselves.
-We need to avoid red, green and black as these are over-used in our industry.
+We need to avoid red, green, blue and black as these are over-used in our industry.

 Please note the registered business name is Kernel Property.
 We would like Kernel to be the dominant word within the logo, with property in smaller print.
 We would also like to have a simple ‘Kernel’ version.